§-Quick questions

 When the rotated region lies between an outer curve and an inner curve , the cross-section is an annulus (washer):

-What is identify the radius?Show answer
+What is setting up the integral from a sketch?Show answer

 Have a question we have not covered?